Loved By Curls was created with Curly Girls in mind.

 Glycerin Can Be A Friend Or A Foe

-For some, glycerin is a magical ingredient which helps tame frizz.
+For some, glycerin is a magical ingredient that helps tame frizz.
 To others, it’s a real nightmare.

 Glycerin is a humectant, which means that it draws moisture from the air.